DKISTDC/DKIST-Workshop/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/DKISTDC/DKIST-Workshop/stable?urlpath=%2Ftree%2Findex.ipynb)

-This repository contains materials for DKIST Python Tools Workshops, it is built automatically from the content in the documentation.
+This repository contains materials for DKIST Python Tools Workshops.
+It is built automatically from the content in the documentation.